livingdocsIO/documentation/page-management/main.md

 - manual: documents are assigned to a list but not automatically published.
 A user needs to "pin" the assigned documents and press a publish button.
 Only the pinned documents are published.
 - automatic: documents are assigned to a list.
 An elastic query that is stored on the list decides if and where an assigned document is published.
 No user input is required.
-- semi-automatic: documents are assigned to a list and the elastic query decides where and if an assinged document is published.
+- semi-automatic: documents are assigned to a list and the elastic query decides where and if an assigned document is published.
 In addition a user can force publication by pinning a document to the top of the list and pressing the publish button.

 ### Container